usvc/go-logger/README.md

 A Go package to handle logging for web services and CLI tools.

+> This package wraps `github.com/sirupsen/logrus` and adds sensible defaults so that logging is as easy as `logger.New()`

 | | |
 | --- | --- |
 | Github | [https://github.com/usvc/go-logger](https://github.com/usvc/go-logger) |